Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 The downside to structured data is its lack of flexibility.
 Let’s say that you have decided you want to track the age of your customers.
 You must reconfigure the schema to allow for this new data, and you must account for all records that don’t have a value for this new field.
 It is not impossible, but it can be a very time-consuming process.

+2. Semistructured data is stored in the form of elements within a file.
+This data is organized based on elements and the attributes that define them.
+It doesn't conform to data models or schemas.
+Semistructured data is considered to have a self-describing structure.
+Each element is a single instance of a thing, such as a conversation.
+The attributes within an element define the characteristics of that conversation.
+Each conversation element can track different attributes.
+This makes semistructured data quite flexible and able to scale to meet the changing demands of a business much more rapidly than structured data.

+The trade-off is with analytics.
+It can be more difficult to analyze semistructured data when analysts cannot predict which attributes will be present in any given data set.

+3. Unstructured data is stored in the form of files.
+This data doesn't conform to a predefined data model and isn't organized in a predefined manner.
+Unstructured data can be text-heavy, photographs, audio recordings, or even videos.
+Unstructured data is full of irrelevant information, which means the files need to be preprocessed to perform meaningful analysis.
+This can be done in many ways.
+For example, services can add tags to the data based on rules defined for the types of files.
+The data can also be cataloged to make it available to query services.